swsnu/swpp2020-team1/project-requirements-and-specification.md

 > >
 > > When user scans barcode number 8801115114154 on barcode-scanning camera view
 > > Then user should see product information "8801115114154 / 냉장 서울우유 1L" on top banner
-> > And user is automatically directed to expiration-date camera view.
+> > And user is directed to expiration-date camera view.
 > >
 > > When user clicks retake-button on expiration-date camera view
 > > Then user should be directed to barcode-scanning camera view.
 > >
 > > When user clicks edit-button on expiration-date camera view
-> > Then user should see a prompt that takes barcode number as input.
+> > Then user should see a barcode-edit-prompt that takes product name and barcode number as input.
 > >
-> > When user types in barcode number 8801115114154 on barcode-edit-prompt and clicks confirm-button
+> > When user types in barcode number 8801115114154 and product name '냉장 서울우유 1L' on barcode-edit-prompt and clicks Ok-button
+> > Then user should see product information "8801115114154 / 냉장 서울우유 1L" on top banner
-> > Then user should be directed to expiration-date camera view.
+> > And user should be directed to expiration-date camera view.
 > >
 > > When user scans expiration date 2020/10/22 on expiration-date camera view
 > > Then user should see product expiration date "2020/10/22" on top banner
-> > And user is automatically directed to barcode-scanning camera view.
+> > And user is directed to barcode-scanning camera view.
 > >
 > > When user clicks retake-button on barcode-scanning camera view
 > > Then user should be directed to expiration-date camera view.
 > >
 > > When user clicks edit-button on barcode-scanning camera view
-> > Then user should see a prompt that takes expiration date as input.
+> > Then user should see a expiration-edit-prompt that takes expiration date as input.
 > >
-> > When user types in expiration date 2020/10/22 on expiration-edit-prompt and clicks confirm-button
+> > When user types in expiration date 2020/10/22 on expiration-edit-prompt and clicks Ok-button
+> > Then user should see product expiration date "2020/10/22" on top banner
-> > Then user should be directed to barcode-scanning camera view.
+> > And user should be directed to barcode-scanning camera view.
 > >
 > > When user clicks done-button on barcode-scanning view
 > > Then user should see product-list page.